OfficialPixelBrush/beta-wiki/networking/packets/014-mine.md

 | `0x0E`    | Serverbound |

 ## Serverbound
-Sent to the server when the player attempts to mine a block
+Sent to the server when the player attempts to mine a block.
+If a block is mined, this must be followed up by a [block change packet](053-block-change) that turns it into air!

 | Field     | Type   | Description                                       |
 | --------- | ------ | ------------------------------------------------- |